How to remove black toilet mold

 Flush the toilet to get rid of the current mold and spore infested water inside the bowl.
 Wait for the bowl to refill.

 Spray white vinegar onto the affected areas and gently scrub with a toilet brush until all the mold comes off.
-The fungi doesn’t really stick because of the non-porous porcelain surface of the bowl so it comes off easily with a bit of gentle brushing.
+The mold doesn’t really stick because of the non-porous porcelain surface of the bowl, so it comes off easily with a bit of gentle brushing.
 Important: Avoid using a hard brush because it’s easy to damage the porcelain with scratch marks.

 Flush again and wait for the water to refill.

-Pour half a cup of bleach around the edges of the bowl above the water line and the rest directly into the water.
-Close the toilet lid and let it sit for an hour.
+Pour half a cup of bleach along the edge of the bowl and the rest of it directly into the water.
+Close the toilet lid, and let it sit for an hour.

 After an hour, flush again.
 Done!

-Toilet tanks are often the most neglected places to search for mold which is why when so many people finally lift the tank lid they get a nasty surprise.
-The lack of light combined with relatively long periods of stagnant water is ideal for fungi growth and if the water contains high amounts of mineral deposits then the problem will only get worse.
+Toilet tanks are often the most neglected places to search for mold, which is why when so many people finally lift the tank lid, they get a nasty surprise.
+The lack of light combined with relatively long periods of stagnant water are ideal conditions for mold growth, and if the water contains high amounts of mineral deposits, the problem will only get worse.

-If the toilet is not used often then be sure to flush it once a week to prevent it from becoming stagnant for too long.
-Mineral deposit water can be combated by adding clorox tablets to the tank which will go a long way in deterring mold growth and use a hard stain remover for hard to remove mineral deposit stains.
+If the toilet is not often used, then be sure to flush it once a week to prevent the water from being stagnant for too long.
+Mineral deposit water can be combated by adding Clorox tablets to the tank, which will go a long way in deterring mold growth and use a hard stain remover for stubborn mineral deposit stains.

-If you find mold underneath the toilet tank its because you have a worn out washer.
-The current washer isn’t effectively sealing and the water is slowly dripping out and running along the bottom of the tank.
+If you find mold underneath the toilet tank, it’s because you have a worn-out washer.
+The current washer isn’t properly sealing, and the water is slowly dripping out and running along the bottom of the tank.
 Replace the washer as soon as possible by doing it yourself or call a plumber.

 What you will need: Undiluted white vinegar in a spray bottle, 1 cup bleach and a soft brush.